Which is Better ? Squarespace vs WordPress Pros and Cons

 Squarespace vs WordPress For E-Commerce

-WordPress compared with Squarespace is so advanced that building an e-commerce site is as simple as developing a blog site.
+WordPress compare with Squarespace is so advance that building an e-commerce site is as simple as developing a blog site.
 Therefore, users do not require any separate tools to build an e-commerce website.
 All the one requires the use of a few plugins & you are set to do your business.
 Besides, integrating third-party apps is absolutely easy in WordPress to compare with Squarespace.

 Well, there is no doubt that the Squarespace was designed to capture the e-commerce boom as it has readymade features to build e-commerce websites.
 However, there are payment gateway limitations.
 Besides, not having online real-time reporting is a major drawback for users.
 The worst part that puts users away from Squarespace is it does not allow product migration to other platforms.
 In a way, it tells no matter how bad Squarespace is you have to use it only now.

 There isn’t much to ponder about when it comes to SquareSpace Vs WordPress as yet, as WordPress is still the most powerful, highly flexible, and uniquely user-friendly platform.

 Most importantly, if you have a better WordPress service provider or an expert such as CodeCaste, you are bound to build value for money website that is not only too easy to manage but cost effective too.
 After having an expert on your side is the best advantage you can have in today’s digital age, where nothing is better to evaluate than expert knowledge.